 If you would like to print the whole guide please click on ‘printer friendly version’ at the bottom of this page.
 If you want to print a section of this guide, go to the section and click on the ‘printer friendly version’ at the bottom of that page.

 Who is this guide for?

-This guide is for Queen Mary University of London students with Tier 4 (General) Student immigration permission.
+This guide is for Queen Mary University of London students who pay the international rate of tuition fee.
 It covers the practical, administrative, academic and immigration issues for someone who needs to re-sit, retake or interrupt their studies, or who is thinking of leaving their studies completely.